narVidhai/tamil-nlp-catalog/README.md

 <img src="https://1.bp.blogspot.com/-jImAZD8-kIY/WhwLddVQ0FI/AAAAAAAABmY/cW7pjolPoS4KGb3iXrxikDBgWL3VLAqpwCEwYBhgL/s1600/A%2Btamil%2Btypo%2Bnw.jpg" height="400px" />

-The estimated worldwide Tamil population is around 80-85 million which is near to the population of Germany.
+The estimated worldwide Tamiḻ-speaking population is around 80-85 million, which is near to the population of Germany.
+Hence it is crucial to work on natural language processing for தமிழ் (Tamiḻ) and develop tools inorder to ensure the language is digitally well-represented.
-Hence it is crucial to work on NLP for தமிழ்.

 This list will serve as a catalog for all resources related to Tamil NLP.

 Note:
 - *Please use [GitHub Issues](https://github.com/narVidhai/tamil-nlp-catalog/issues) for queries/feedback or to **contribute** resources/links.*